alexandertuna/logbook/2020/06/oct_sim.md

   - Nice
   - `// Input: // Output:`
   - Please no tabs, stick to spaces
+  - Have you made plot of efficiency?
+I worry
 - `include/ChamberUtilities.hh`
   - Why `struct slope_t` and `bool compare_slope` here?
 Not really chamber-related.
 Better for `Finder.hh`?
 - `HttStyles` lmao